ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 C. For D-F, ensure no mismatch is part of more than one MNP call.

 D. At a mismatch, determine if there is a second mismatch downstream within the window (--max\_mnp\_window).

-E. If D), determine if there is third mismatch downstream within the window.
-If so, call a tri-nucleotide MNP.

-F. If D), and the next two mismatches are not adjacent, call a di-nucleotide MNP.
+Merge this mismatch with the first.

+E. Repeat D until no additional mismatches are found within the window.

-G. After all MNPs within pair have been called, call remaining mismatches as SNPs.
+F. After all MNPs within pair have been called, call remaining mismatches as SNPs.

 This algorithm leads to specific calling expectations for consecutive mismatch runs/tracts with nearby isolated mismatches.
 In these cases, consecutive mismatch runs are called as compact MNPs, as opposed to including an isolated mismatch as part of the MNP call.